 Problem or under performing employees can drain morale faster than anything.
 You must always take immediate action to deal with such issues before they become larger ones.
 Use progressive discipline to deal with problem employees.

-Monitor their progress with regular follow-up meetings.
-If after following the steps of progressive discipline the issues have not be resolved, terminate for the good of the employee, yourself, the company and fellow employees.
+Check their progress with regular follow-up meetings.
+If after following the steps of progressive discipline the issues have not be resolved, terminate for the good of the employee, yourself, the company and colleagues.

 For instance if it is an attendance issue, hold a meeting and go over the attendance policy.
 Do it as part of a meeting on other matters such as a project update.
 You benefit in that you are being consistent and treating all employees the same on the issue.
 Indirectly and with respect to the privacy of the person, it shows that you are taking notice of attendance issues.